-- If the complainant is still not satisfied, they can then contact the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ or call 0300 555 0333 about their complaint.
-Any complaint to the Legal Ombudsman must usually be made within six months of receiving a final written response from us regarding any complaint.
-The Legal Ombudsman has provided further guidance on its service atlegalombudsman.org.uk.
+- If the complainant is still not satisfied, they can then contact the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ, email email@example.com or call 0300 555 0333 about their complaint.
+Any complaint to the Legal Ombudsman must usually be made not later than one year from the date:

 If we have to change any of the timescales above, we will always inform the complainant and explain why.

 4.3 Record keeping of complaints